tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/MapLayer.md

     ?>

 ### type
 The layer type.
-Supported types are "tile", "bing", "shape", "marker" and "bubble".
+Supported types are "tile" and "shape".

 #### Returns
 `\Kendo\Dataviz\UI\MapLayer`